-Current requirements for all men who have sex with men to abstain from sex for three months before donating blood overruled with new measures in England and New Zeland.
+Current requirements for all gay blood donors to abstain from sex for three months before donating blood overruled with new measures in England and New Zeland.

 A recent article published in the British newspaper The Guardian, entitled “Blood donor rules to be relaxed for gay and bisexual men in England”, says that the new policy will take effect in summer 2021.
 The issue has social, medical and ideological implications.
 The article reports that, “Men in a long-term relationship with another man will be able to donate blood from next summer, NHS Blood and Transplant (NHSBT) said.
 The blood donor gays rules currently require to abstain from sex for three months to give blood.”
 It goes on to say that, “The change in policy will mean risk assessments for donors will be conducted on an individual basis, rather than a population-based one.
 It will mean that anyone who has the same sexual partner for more than three months will be able to donate if there is no known exposure to a sexually transmitted infection and they are not using anti-HIV drugs PreP or P.” In this respect, an article in the American journal The Washington Post (December 23, 2020) also reported the statement of Michael Brady, medical director at the HIV charity Terrence Higgins Trust and the national LGBT health adviser for England’s state health service, said the “anal sex deferral makes sense” based on the available medical evidence.
 Anal sex as an act, irrespective of whether you’re gay or straight, is associated with a greater risk of transmission of blood-borne viruses like HIV,”.
 The authors of both articles exclude mentioning the high incidence of other STDs in men who have sex with men as a serious added risk and the opinion of patients’ institution.

-Guidelines should not be relaxed without strong scientific evidence, this is not the case
+Guidelines should not be relaxed without strong scientific evidence

 The ongoing pandemic — with safety measures also applied to the blood donor system worldwide and prospective donors concerned about infection — has resulted in the loss of 1 million donations.
 Nevertheless, in our opinion, and despite these difficult circumstances, guidelines should not be relaxed without strong scientific evidence, since the reliability of the blood donation system itself could be jeopardized.